 I used my Travel Card, but I don't see the transaction under my available expenses.

-Transactions can take up to ten business days to feed in to your Concur profile- please wait for ten business days and if the charge is still not available, send an email to firstname.lastname@example.org.
+Transactions can take up to ten business days to feed in to your Concur profile- please wait for ten business days and if the charge is still not available, please submit a ticket on the VPFA Customer Service Portal.
 Refunds can take up to a full billing cycle to feed in.

 I am getting notices for unassigned transactions, but I have already submitted these expenses- what should I do?

 Card Transactions disappear from the Available Expenses section once they are added to an expense report.
 In this scenario, it is most likely that these transactions were accidentally added to an expense report as Out of Pocket expenses.
 To correct this- the card transactions should be added to an expense report and submitted as normal- not marked as personal.
 A check should then be written out to Trustees of Boston University for the amount of the reimbursement received in error; a cash credit voucher should be prepared and submitted in order to refund the cost object.
 If the employee received a check reimbursement for the out of pocket expenses created in error the check can simply be cancelled through Accounts Payable, negating the need for a cash credit voucher.